CambridgeNuclear/SCONE/docs/Input Manual.rst

     of the universe. [cm]
   - rotation (*optional*, default = (0.0 0.0 0.0)): (x y z) array with the
     rotation angles in degrees applied to the universe. [°]
+  - rotateFirst (*optional*, default = true): logical which determines whether to apply rotations or origin translations first.
   - checkOverlap (*optional*, default = 0): enables checking for overlaps between cells, useful for debugging and plotting.
 However, this slows down particle transport by making exhaustive cell searches mandatory.